sprour/memebuster/README.md

 * serverless-optimizer-plugin - Reduces the size of your lambda functions for faster deploys and startup times
 * serverless-mocha-plugin - Run mocha tests on your functions
 * serverless-dynamodb-fixtures-plugin - Load static data into your dynamodb for testing

+I've been developing against the live dynamoddb and not the local version, that's one piece I plan on looking into in the future.

 # Setup